 She has established the medal to honor clergy and laypeople who have given distinguished service to the House of Deputies and the Episcopal Church.

-The executive officer oversees all aspects of the work of Episcopal Church governance, from site selection for the meetings of General Convention through supervision and funding of the work mandated by the convention, according to information here.
+The executive officer oversees all aspects of the work of Episcopal Church governance, from site selection for the meetings of General Convention through supervision and funding of the work mandated by the convention.
 The executive officer may also be elected to serve as the secretary of the House of Deputies and, if elected by both houses of General Convention, secretary of the General Convention.

 “I’m flattered to receive the first House of Deputies medal,” Straub said later.
 “It’s been an unalloyed joy being secretary of the House of Deputies.
 One of my favorite parts of my job has been my time on the podium at General Convention.”